thegoodideaco/visualizing-hierarchies/src/router/vue+d3/layouts.md

 `D3` provides multiple layouts for use with displaying hierarchies.

+These include `Cluster`, `Tree`, `Treemap`, `Partition`, and `Pack`

+Treemap and Pack both have a nested display, meaning they do not show links connecting nodes.
+Instead, they represent the hierarchy by fitting their descendants within the same space.

 We can use these to create a number of layouts like the ones shown in the [examples](/#/intro/examples)

 They expect a hierarchy instance to be passed, and they simply assign more properties to each node for position and size.